Micro-USB

 See: USB OTG

-There is also an older, larger standard connector called Mini-USB.
-It has been replaced by newer connectors such as micro-USB, and is effectively obsolete as of 2013.
+There is also an older, larger connector called Mini-USB.
+It was replaced by micro-USB and effectively obsolete as of 2013.

 See: Mini-USB